SteeltoeOSS/Documentation/docs/connectors/mongodb.md

 ### Configure Settings

-The MongoDB connector supports several settings for creating
+This connector supports several settings for local interaction with MongoDB that will be overridden by service bindings on deployment:

 ```json
 {